ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_4.md

         </ul>
       </section>;

-Again we need to define the callback function for the `onChange` event which we will leave empty for now:
+Again we need to define the callback method for the `onChange` event which we will leave empty for now:

     :::js
     toggleAll: function () {